Rachel Ward, Countess of Dudley

 Rachel Ward, Countess of Dudley CBE, RRC (born Rachel Gurney; 1867 – 26 June 1920) was a British civic leader and philanthropist.
 She founded the Lady Dudley Nurses in Ireland and the New South Wales Bush Nursing Association in Australia.
 Lady Dudley lived in Ireland while her husband served as Lord Lieutenant and in Australia as the consort of the Governor-General.
 After her marriage ended, she set up the Australian Voluntary Hospital in France in 1914 and she was awarded the Royal Red Cross and made a Commander of the Order of the British Empire.

 Life

 Ward was born in 1867.
-She was the daughter of Charles Henry Gurney and Alice Marie Prinsep and granddaughter of Henry Thoby Prinsep and Sara Monckton (born Pattle).
+She was the daughter of Charles Henry Gurney, of the wealthy Quaker banking and brewing family and Alice Marie Prinsep and granddaughter of Henry Thoby Prinsep and Sara Monckton (born Pattle).
 Her father died when she was ten, and her sister, Laura (later a writer) was eleven.
 She was taken in by the Marquess and Marchioness of Tavistock.